thegreatestcj/FL24-CSE437S/README.md

 Nearby event list:

 We might add an event list item detail page to show up after user clicks an item in the event list.

+## Features that will be added after the Beta Production
+All expectations above for the Beta ver completed.